CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/LFT/Prime.md

+0. Build your ideal state strategy.
+Where if in this state you will earn as much as possible.
+1. Detect market state and opponent positions. - Because in general you're just playing against the market, but you're also playing against specific opponents.
+2. Match market state with tactic to progress towards strategic goal points. - For each market state, there's a series of actions you can perform to go to your ideal state.
+3. Decide on counter-measure or alignment-measure. - Depending on whether you're progressing towards your ideal state or moving away, you can take actions to move towards it again.
+   a.
+If counter-measure, decide on size, direction, time and method
+   b.
+If alignment-measure, decide on size, direction, time and method.
+6. Proceed to optimal execution, considering market impact, timing and cost. - To best progress towards your ideal state, you can try to minimize cost or consider the best steps.

 ## Macrostrategic improvements

 1. Run Leveraged trades
 2. Run options, futures and swaps
 3. Run multiple asset types: Crypto, equity, derivatives, commodities